just-the-docs/just-the-docs/README.md

 - Ensure all CI tests pass
 - Await code review
 - Bump the version number in `just-the-docs.gemspec` and `package.json` according to [semantic versioning](https://semver.org/).

+### Design and development principles of this theme:

+1. As few dependencies as possible
+2. No build script needed
+3. First class mobile experience
+4. Make the content shine

 ## Development